kvql/bunsceal/README.md

 ## Roadmap

-- Plugin model and metadata object for additional data and business logic
 - colour config in yaml (with default values)
 - refactor rendering code to not hard code the diagram list
 - web api to allow for querying the taxonomy